HaugrNet/eds/README.md

 ## Release Plan

-This is the EDS 2.0 development branch, with the these features planned:
+This is the EDS 2.0 development branch, with the these features completed:

+* Migrate code base to Java 21
 * [Migrate code base from Java 8 to Java 11](https://github.com/HaugrNet/eds/issues/71)
 * [Upgrade code base to Java 17](https://github.com/HaugrNet/eds/issues/82)
 * [Migrate from Java EE 7 to Jakarta EE 8](https://github.com/HaugrNet/eds/issues/70)